BCDevOps/.github/profile/README.md

-# BCDevOps
+# BCDevOps - Retired

-Th BCDevOps organization is no longer in use.
-It contains archived repos.
+**The BCDevOps organization is no longer in use.
+It contains archived repos.**

 All active/maintained repos are located in the [bcgov organization](https://github.com/bcgov/).